 Gödel (Brünn, 1906 - Princeton, 1978)

-of whole numbers (integers) mathematics is
+in the science of whole numbers (integers) mathematics is

 not a tautology.
-For this work Gödel uses the concept of coding, distinguishing
+For this work Gödel uses the concept of

-molecular biology and the science of genetics of
+underlies molecular biology and the science of genetics of

 1931 Carl Linus